etcd-io/etcd/etcdctl/README.md

 ### WATCH [options] [key or prefix] [range_end]

 Watch watches events stream on keys or prefixes, [key or prefix, range_end) if `range-end` is given.
 The watch command runs until it encounters an error or is terminated by the user.
+If range_end is given, it must be lexicographically greater than key or "\x00".

 #### Options